octovel/.github/GOVERNANCE.md

 ## 4. Code of Conduct

-All participants in the Gleemo organization are expected to follow our [Code of Conduct](CODE_OF_CONDUCT.md).
+All participants in the Octovel organization are expected to follow our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## 5. Communication